Tessellation codes: encoded quantum gates by geometric rotation: Introduction

-Specifically, in our tessellation codes, the codewords are superpositions obeying patterns of surface tessellation and the logical gates correspond to rotational symmetries acting on the tessellation.
-By choosing different tessellations, we obtain quantum codes with different logical gate sets and error correction properties.
-To supplement the general theory, we shall provide several examples built from our formalism to illustrate the interplay among lattice symmetries, logical gate sets, and error correction.
+Leveraging the connections between the group structures of the logical gate sets and the triangle groups of the tessellations, our tessellation codes enable representations of logical gate sets realizable by geometric rotations which are expected to be fault-tolerant and experimentally friendly, thus establishing a promising new formalism for logical quantum computing (see also Refs.~\cite{gross2021designing,gross2023multispin,denys2023,denys2023multimode, kubischta2023family,kubischta2023not,kubischta2024quantum} for different perspectives of such ``covariant encodings'' that have been under intensive study recently).
+Relatedly, recent work has explored extending transversal gates through qubit lattice rotations within the framework of fold-transversal logical gates in a discrete-variable setting \cite{breuckmann2024fold}.
+Specifically, the codewords of tessellation codes are superpositions obeying patterns of surface tessellation and the logical gates correspond to rotational symmetries acting on the tessellation.
+By choosing suitable tessellations, one can obtain codes with versatile logical gates (including single-qudit gates and entangling gates among code blocks) and error correction properties, yielding a systematic framework for geometric code and logical operation design.
+To consolidate the general theory, we present a rich collection of examples produced by our formalism to illustrate the interplay among lattice symmetries, logical gate sets, and error correction.

 Of particular interest are hyperbolic planes, whose exotic features may induce striking implications for coding theory and physics.
 This has been seen in classical codes~\cite{da2006signal}, the hyperbolic surface codes that overcome the Bravyi--Poulin--Terhal (BPT) bound \cite{bpt,breuckmann2016constructions,breuckmann2017hyperbolic}, band theory for non-abelian lattices \cite{maciejko2021hyperbolic,maciejko2022automorphic,lenggenhager2023non,boettcher2022crystallography}, and exotic phases of matter \cite{bienias2022circuit,stegmaier2022universality, urwyler2022hyperbolic,chen2024anderson, tummuru2024hyperbolic}.
 The present work provides the first examples of continuous-variable (CV) codes on hyperbolic planes.
-Especially, the rich (infinite) types of regular tessellations on hyperbolic planes enable us to realize a variety of logical gate sets, including the qudit Pauli group, the single-qubit Clifford group, the binary icosahedral group and even the universal single-qubit gate set.
-Moreover, hyperbolic plane can be viewed as the parameter space of squeezed states.
-The rotation and hyperbolic translations can be realized by Gaussian operations such as phase gates and two-mode squeezing operations.
-We anticipate that our formalism can shed new light on code construction in bosonic systems.
+Especially, the rich (infinite) types of regular tessellations on hyperbolic planes enable us to realize a variety of logical gate sets, including the qudit Pauli group, the single-qubit Clifford group, the binary icosahedral group, and even the universal single-qubit gate set.